CurryEx/Porymap-With-Curry-Tools/README.md

 However, many hack groups still use the way of functions hook, such as CFRU, to edit a ROM, even modify ROM directly.
 Generally, we use AdvanceMap to modify maps, which is a little outdated.
 Benefit from the excellent bases of Porymap, I coded some very useful tools for Porymap.
 Now, on one hand, you can modify maps in Porymap and export your map to AdvanceMap formats, on the other hand, you can edit your maps in decompilation projects with more functional tools.

-**Thank you so much for your accessing**, I coded this project in my spare time, maybe there are some bugs.
+**Thank you so much for your access**, I coded this project in my spare time, maybe there are some bugs.

 Please excuse my poor coding and English writing.

-Apology to **not translate labels in program now**, due to not all of my group members could read English.
-I will learn to add mutil-languages labels in this project in spare time.
+**Apology for not translating labels in the program now**, due to not all of my group members could read English.
+I will learn to add multi-languages labels in this project in my spare time.

 ## 2. What's new

-> **The left image in Tileset Editor is named Metatile, the right one is Tile**
+> **Def: The left image in Tileset Editor is named Metatile, the right one is Tile**

 > tools 1-5 found in `Tileset Tditor-Curry Tools(咖喱的小工具)`
 > ![Tool1-5](MDResources/tool1-5.png)